 As a result of the damage Pond Apple will do, replacing the native vegetation, the current three year program “Eradication of pond Apple outlier infestations in the Mackay-Whitsunday Region,” was developed and has been funded through the Australian Government’ Caring for our Country Initiative.
 This program aims to eradicate the Mackay Infestation of pond apple, a weed of national significance.
 Combining on-ground removal and monitoring of the outlier infestation with education and awareness raising, particularly in high risk areas where incursions are likely.

-There are two sites where Pond Apple has been located.
-The first site being the Reliance Creek Catchment while the second site is located at the top of Vines Creek, Andergrove.
+There are two sites where Pond Apple have been located.
+The first site is the Reliance Creek Catchment while the second site is located at the top of Vines Creek, Andergrove.

 The Pond Apple Tree

 - Young Pond Apple Tree: the typical height is 3-6 meters; however they can grow up to 15 meters.